UniFreak/docker-php/README.md

 There is a demo-site included in this project, to guide you set up your sites.
 It's actually simple:

-1. Firstly, put your site project folder under `www/`
+1. put your site project folder under `www/`
-2. Secondly, add an virtual host config under `conf/nginx/conf.d/`, you can just copy `demo-site.conf` and do a few tweeks to save some time.
+2. add a virtual host config under `conf/nginx/conf.d/`, you can just copy `demo-site.conf` and do a few tweeks to save some time.
-3. Then, don't forget to add an entry into your system's `host` file!
+3. don't forget to add an entry into your system's `host` file!

 Done.
 Your sites are all set.